ibmrcruicks/IBMi-LUG-2019-78-workshop/ibmi-watson-helpdesk.md

 ## Deploy a chatbot prototype that can understand and automatically solve password-related issues on IBM i

-+ Ross Cruickshank June 06, 2019
++ Ross Cruickshank, Summer, 2019
-+ Christophe Lalevée January 18, 2018
++ Christophe Lalevée, January 18, 2018
 + (First published December 20, 2017)

 Chatbots are conversational robots that simulate conversation, and can interact with users in natural language.
 By harnessing both the power of the IBM Cloud Watson services, and the power and open-ness of IBM i, you can open up your chatbot to countless creative applications (such as a virtual agent) that can understand and automatically solve password-related issues.